Back to Blog

 Key Takeaways

 • Loyalty programs drive 20-35% higher order frequency among enrolled customers.
-Points, tiers, and referrals all work in the Indian market.
+Points, tiers, and referrals all work well in the Indian market.

 • UPI integration is non-negotiable.
 Over 70% of digital payments in India go through UPI.